Dalia Al Sharif

 Dania Qutishat

-Associate Professor of Physiotherapy, University of Jordan
+School of Rehabilitation Studies, University of Jordan

 Brandan Rivard